alwaysdata/documentation/content/advanced/migrations/2024-software-architecture.en.md

 * You can make some changes yourself *before the migration*, such as selecting major language versions, using the *Advanced* log format, or modifying your sites from *Transparent Redirect* to *Reverse Proxy*.

-* Your account will be moved to new servers during the migration.
-Addresses of type `[service]-[account].alwaysdata.net` will change their IP and may not be immediately accessible from outside due to DNS propagation.
+* Your account will be moved to new servers during the migration, all services will change their IP:
+    - addresses of type `[service]-[account].alwaysdata.net` may not be immediately accessible from outside due to DNS propagation,
+    - For domains not using our DNS servers, the previous HTTP server will redirect requests to the new HTTP server.
+However, the redirection may stop working, and it is advisable to update the IP to point to the correct server.

 * It will be necessary to update your local `known_hosts` file to connect via SSH.
 You can do this using the following command (*[account] should be replaced with your account name*):